prestonceo/Networking-on-google-cloud/README.md

 ```
+# this command creates the name of the network and the subnet mode to custom
 gcloud compute --your-project-id networks create subnet-east-1 --mode=custom

 ```

 ```
+#this command creates the subnet-east-vpn subnet with a region us west 1 with a subnetrange
 gcloud compute --your-project-id networks subnets create subnet-east-vpn --network=subnet-east-1 --region=us-west1 --range=10.128.0.0/20

 ```